 You will suffer immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.
 The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-Based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$11.42 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
-In addition, based on our shares of common stock outstanding as of March 31, 2017, investors purchasing common stock in this offering will contribute 50.8% of the total amount invested by stockholders since inception but will only own 23.44% of the shares of common stock outstanding, assuming no exercise of the underwriters' option to acquire additional common stock in this offering and assuming we issue the number of shares of common stock as set forth on the cover page of this prospectus.
+Based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed initial public offering price.
+In addition, investors purchasing common stock in this offering will contribute % of the total amount invested by stockholders since inception but will only own % of the shares of common stock outstanding, assuming no exercise of the underwriters' option to acquire additional common stock in this offering and assuming we issue the number of shares of common stock as set forth on the cover page of this prospectus.
 In the past, we issued options and other securities to acquire common stock at prices significantly below the initial public offering price.
 To the extent these outstanding securities are ultimately exercised, investors purchasing common stock in this offering will sustain further dilution.
 See the "Dilution" section for a more detailed description of the dilution to new investors in the offering.